Goodman surgery and projectively Anosov flows: Introduction

-The Anosovity of the flows constructed by Goodman surgery relies on the existence of a cone field satisfying a number of conditions according to the {\it cone criterion for hyperbolicity}.
-These conditions translate to bi-contact geometry and allow us to construct Lorentzian metrics whose positive cones contract 'on the nose'.
-We use these metrics to show the following. \begin{maintheorem}
+In order to show the Anosovity of a flow it is enough to prove the existence of a cone field satisfying a number of conditions according to the {\it cone field criterion for hyperbolicity}.
+Goodman used this argument to show that we can produce new Anosov flows by surgery along a knot {\it near a closed orbit}.

-Let M be a 3-manifold endowed with an Anosov flow with orientable weak invariant foliations.
-The surgery of \fullref{thm2} yields an Anosov flow if and only if it yields a projectively Anosov flow. \end{maintheorem}